konst-aa/sicp/README.md

 # SICP
-DISCLAIMER: tread carefully.
-No guarantees my solutions are correct.
-If you think I made an error (something that is very likely), please put up an issue
-NOTE: I am not planning to do every question
-one day ill be cracked.
-added a license for the memes
+Reading the book, and doing some practice problems.
+The solutions are not verified

-Some stuff is in racket bc it was written in termux and I didn't want to use guile.
+Some stuff is in racket bc it was written in termux and I didn't want to use guile (This was in Fall 2022?)

+I use chicken now, and idk what's happening with the old code.
+I might try to make everything nice and presentable if I ever get to the end, though